-Entry to Cafe Asia does not require paid museum admission.
+Entry to Sunday at the Museum cafe does not require paid museum admission.
 Daily specials feature fresh, seasonal ingredients.
-The menu of sandwiches, snacks, and desserts includes a range of dishes from a variety of Asian traditions, but plantain chips, a hot dog, and a lamb tagine are also among the choices.
+The menu of sandwiches, snacks, and desserts includes a range of dishes from a variety of Asian traditions.

-Cartoon Art Museum CLOSED 655 Mission St./3rd St., South of Market.
+Cartoon Art Museum 781 Beach St., Fisherman’s Wharf.
 Fee.
-This museum showcases important developments in cartoon history from the early 18th century to the present.
+This museum showcases important developments in cartoon history from the early 18th century to the present, and regularly schedules exhibitions, special events, and educational programs.
+A reading room is packed with comics and related books.
+A gift shop provides interesting browsing and is stocked with items that are of interest to artists in general and comic artisits in particular.
 One of only two such museums in the country, its aim is “to preserve this unique art form and to enrich the public’s knowledge of its cultural and aesthetic value.”

 Fine Arts Museums of San Francisco

 ●de Young 50 Hagiwara Tea Garden Dr., in Golden Gate Park.
 Fee; tickets may be used on the same day for free entrance to the Legion of Honor.
 Housed now in a monumental new building that seems as if it grew organically right out of the park, the city’s premier museum holds a significant collection of American paintings, sculpture, and decorative arts from the 17th through 21st centuries, as well as the country’s best collection of American trompe l’oeil paintings from the late 1800s.
 The permanent collection of art from Africa, Oceania, Mesoamerica, and Central and South America features outstanding works from ancient to modern times and an extraordinary collection of New Guinea art.
 Some contemporary art is displayed and a sculpture garden is adjacent to the café, which serves delicious fare and has both indoor and outdoor seating.
 Do visit the 9th floor of the tower for a breath-taking 360-degree view.